30 April 1900, The Mafeking relief column ready to depart from Dronfield farm.

 In January 1869, a massive storm hit the Colesberg region and the river that runs through the town flooded its banks and the nearby houses.
 The Grimmers resided in a cottage on the corner of the Market Square closest to the river and Jean was considered fortunate to escape with her (then) three children to higher ground.

-South Africa (and Colesberg) was economically depressed at the time and the discovery of diamonds on the Orange River in late 1866/early 1867, coupled to the later discovery of diamonds at the dry diggings of Dutoitspan and Bultfontein in November 1869, did much to alleviate the financial problems of the Cape Colony.
-It was also the death knell for Colesberg as most of the citizens, including well-known surnames such as Ortlepp, Rawstorne, (Stafford) Parker, Kisch, and Giddy, had left the town to seek their fortune on the diamond fields.
+South Africa (and Colesberg) was economically depressed at the time and the discovery of diamonds on the Orange River in late 1866, coupled to the later discovery of diamonds at the dry diggings of Dutoitspan and Bultfontein in November 1869, did much to alleviate the financial problems of the Cape Colony.
+It was also the death knell for Colesberg as most of the citizens, including well-known names such as Ortlepp, Rawstorne, Stafford Parker, Kisch, and Giddy, had left the town to seek their fortunes.

-Dr Grimmer, quite safe in his job with a steady salary, took a few more years before he too departed for Klipdrift (Barkly West) in April 1872, having accepted the position of District Surgeon for the Pniel District paying some 400 pounds per annum.
+Dr Grimmer, quite safe with a steady salary, took a few more years before he too departed for Klipdrift (Barkly West) in April 1872, having accepted the position of District Surgeon for the Pniel District paying some £400 per annum.

-It was in early 1875 he took up his appointment as Resident Surgeon of the Carnarvon Hospital at a salary of 300 pounds per annum, and then became the District Surgeon at a higher salary.
+It was in early 1875 he took up his appointment as Resident Surgeon of the Carnarvon Hospital at a salary of £300 per annum, and then became the District Surgeon at a higher salary.

-He remained in this position until his retirement shortly before his death, the job entailing much work in connection with sudden death, his name being mentioned in most of the murders in early Kimberley in connection with the autopsies.
+He remained as District Surgeon until his retirement shortly before his death, the job entailing much work in connection with sudden death, and his name is mentioned in most of the murders in early Kimberley in connection with the autopsies.

 Dr William Grimmer died in Kimberley on 30 April 1900, having survived the siege, from typhoid fever.
 This plague was decimating the British army at the time (from March to June 1900) and civilians were certainly not immune.

-Aged 66 years when he died, he was one of the first to be buried in the newly opened West End cemetery in Kimberley.
+Aged 66 years, he was one of the first to be buried in the newly opened West End cemetery in Kimberley.

 His wife Jean died on 31 July 1902 and is buried in the family plot in the same cemetery.